hemangshah/HHTabBarView/README.md

 - [x] Animations
 - [ ] UIStoryboard Support
 - [ ] CocoaPods Support

+You can [watch](https://github.com/hemangshah/HHTabBarView/subscription) to <b>HHTabBarView</b> to see continuous updates.
+Stay tuned.

 <b>Have an idea for improvements of this class?
 Please open an [issue](https://github.com/hemangshah/HHTabBarView/issues/new).</b>